WebOfTrustInfo/rwot12-cologne/draft-documents/beyond-did-web.md

 ### Using the DID as the holder of verifiable credential

 The method can also be used for the holder binding when issuing a credential.
-Since did:web allows to update the DID document, the holder is able to perform key rotations to get rid of compromised keys.
-When binding a credential to a holder (or more generally using the holder's DID as a reference to the holder anywhere) the un-versioned DID should be used, exactly as did:web is used today.
+Since `did:web` allows for the update of the DID document, the holder is able to perform key rotations to get rid of compromised keys.
+When binding a credential to a holder (or more generally using the holder's DID as a reference to the holder anywhere) the un-versioned DID should be used, exactly as `did:web` is used today.
 When the identity of a holder (or any person) at the present time of the validation is to be checked, sending the DID without a version specification and hence receiving the most up to date DID document is appropriate.

-For added security, the issuer of a holder-bound VC might add a version + hash link parameter to the DID and use this as the subject id, hence signing that he checked a certain version of the DID document to belong to the holder did.
-This enables the verifier to check that their is a certificate chain going back from the current version of the DID document to the one that was committed in the VC.
+For added security, the issuer of a holder-bound VC might add a version + hash link parameter to the DID and use this as the subject ID, hence signing that he checked that a certain version of the DID document belonged to the holder DID.
+This enables the verifier to check that there is a certificate chain going back from the current version of the DID document to the one that was committed in the VC.
 This chain of certificates is build of JWTs, each one signed with a valid key from the old DID document and referring to the next DID document via a hash